AdamJSc/prediction-league/docs/domain-knowledge.md

 i.e. the value "attempting" to match the Target - using some data point that has been supplied in the user's request

-(In this case, our Guard Attempt is the "PIN" field of the incoming request body, so our agent method will likely want this to match the PIN of the request's current [Realm](#realm) so it can decide to allow the operation to continue).
+(In this case, our Guard Attempt is the "PIN" field of the incoming request body, so our agent method will likely want this to match the PIN of the request's current Realm so it can decide whether to allow the operation to continue).

 The handler will pass this context to the main agent method that it invokes (e.g. `domain.EntryAgent.CreateEntry(ctx ....)`).